-Configuration File (Linux, macOS, and Raspbian Engines Only)
+Configuration File (Linux and Raspbian Engines Only)

-Туре Range Default Units Requires Engine Restart String not applicable /etc/smb.conf None Yes the correct database file.
-Note that on macOS and Raspbian systems where native SMB file sharing is used instead of a third-party Samba package, this setting does not apply.
+Туре Range Default Units Requires Engine Restart String not applicable /etc/smb.conf None Yes

 This setting gives the location of the smb.conf file used to export local file systems to Windows clients.
-The engine requires this file to translate UNC paths on remote systems into local calls to
+The engine requires this file to translate UNC paths on remote systems into local calls to the correct database file.
+Note that on Raspbian systems where native SMB file sharing is used instead of a third-party Samba package, this setting does not apply.